RohanFredriksson/GIF-to-Contribution/README.md

 ```
 git clone https://github.com/RohanFredriksson/GIF-to-Contribution.git
 ```
 3. Get a video that you wish to turn into a contribution graph.
 Usually black and white videos work best.
+The current file formats that are supported are: **.mp4**, **.gif**
 4. Run the python script generate.py.
 This will create a GIF for your chosen video in your chosen theme.
 ```
 python3 generator.py input [-h] [-t THEME] [-o OUTPUT]